 I also loved that you can really see and appreciate the estate’s natural surroundings and wonderful birdlife, as, even on our cruise, we noted pelicans, pink flamingos and seagulls too.

-Although the pontoon cruises are naturally weather-dependent and booking is preferred (though not essential), the pontoon boat trip is open to kids and adults and can be available seven days a week.
+Although the pontoon cruises are naturally weather-dependent and booking is preferred (though not essential), the pontoon boat trip is open to kids and adults and are available from Wednesday to Sunday.

 The pontoon is able to host twelve passengers at a time, is chic and comfortable and has some nifty glass holders to make sure your wine is well taken care of no matter the rocking of the waves.
 And skipper Owen is a calming, gentlemanly and helpful presence from start to finish.